Lvsty/AI_SUMMARIZER/README.md

 | `content.js`    | Extracts readable text from the current webpage |
 | `icon.png`      | Extension icon shown in Chrome toolbar |

+## CREDITS
+Built by CHITHRASHREE D using GEMINI API and Chrome Extension APIs